 More images here.

-On this blog I’ve already featured the radiant magic of Hélène Grimaud, in
+On this blog I’ve featured the radiant magic of Hélène Grimaud, in

 - Ravel (part of a general introduction to Ravel’s music)